Media Collection and Access Policy

 Purpose

 Fogler Library provides media collections and access to support the curriculum needs of the University of Maine faculty.
-To a limited extent, the collections may serve some recreational needs of the University community by providing popular audio and audiovisual recordings, through donated materials.
+To a limited extent, the collections may serve some recreational needs of the University community by providing popular video and audiovisual recordings, through donated materials.

 Video